Last Updated on 2025-11-09

 Pros:

-- Sinking pellets for easy consumption.
+- Sinking pellets ensure easy access for bottom dwellers.

-- Contains essential nutrients for fish health.
+- Includes essential nutrients for overall fish health.

 Cons: